-- At least one MIS user receives Train-the-Trainer training to become a certified WSCB ETO Trainer for the Dislocated Workers program. - At least one MIS user signs up and participates in regularly scheduled Training 12 calls to disseminate updates on MIS changes and improvements to WIOA program system users.
+At least one MIS user signs up and participates in regularly scheduled Training 12 calls to disseminate updates on MIS changes and improvements to WIOA program system users.
 A request shall be sent to esdgpWSSteam@esd.wa.gov to be added to the Information Technology Service Delivery (ITSD) Training Team's distribution list to attend Training 12 calls.

-V. BFWDC AND WORKFORCE PROFESSIONALS CENTER POLICIES
+R. BFWDC AND WORKFORCE PROFESSIONALS CENTER POLICIES